caborryer/userAuth/README.md

 `/auth/login`
 You can authenticate by stealing a token, then you can pass it to create products

-### For more information about this api, this is the endpoint documentation :
+### For more information about this api, this is the documentation :

 `/docs`